-Transportation hub shuts down, damages hundreds of livelihoods - The Isaan Record
+Transportation hub shuts down, damages hundreds of livelihoods

 In the 1970s, the bus terminal’s neighborhood was a suburban area with very little traffic, remembers Thammawat Intachakra, an urban planning expert at Khon Kaen University

 As Khon Kaen grew, people working downtown and students attending school in the city came to depend on the terminal for their daily commutes.
-Passengers arriving at the terminal to run errands in the city, could easily walk to the city’s center , or hop on one of the many song taew, tuk tuk (motorized rickshaws)..
+Passengers arriving at the terminal to run errands in the city, could easily walk to the city’s center, or hop on one of the many song taew, tuk tuk (motorized rickshaws).
 Transit passengers used to switch to the nearby train station, or the second bus terminal for air-conditioned buses, until it closed in 2014.

 “Everytime I travel from my village to the city, I get off at the old baw kaw saw,” says 58-year-old Sombun Khaokaew, standing in the bus terminal’s arrival hall.
 “It’s easy to visit the provincial hall from here because it’s so close.”